 When I got into the habit of putting every individual dollar bill and coin into a separate part of my wallet and then into my savings account as soon as shopping was over, I was building a new habit.
 A better habit.
 This habit may not have been enough to become financially free in six months, but it was a new habit that was breaking the old habit that would keep me from ever becoming financially free.
 It was the habit of spending less than budgeted.

-Worrying about whether or not it would be enough was just an excuse.
-A form of procrastination.
+Worrying about whether it would be enough was just an excuse.
+Procrastination.
 Sometimes it was even a pity party about not having enough.